Top 10 Maryland Birding Events

 This birdfest was created to help fairly new, but very interested birders become more accomplished at this challenging sport.
 Time is spent listening to and learning bird songs.
 Early May is the perfect time to see birds migrating through the area.
 Most migrants have returned but the leaves haven’t grown enough to block your view of the birds in the treetops.

-The Discovery Center at Deep Creek Lake State Park.
+The Discovery Center is at Deep Creek Lake State Park.

 Autumn is the most spectacular time of year for the Eastern Shore and the Waterfowl Festival in historic Easton shows it off at its best.
 Thousands of geese fly overhead while thousands of visitors stroll the streets.
 Local hunting traditions and sportsmen’s goods and gear are highlighted in addition to the wildlife art, with the World Championship Goose Calling Contest®, the Mason-Dixon Regional Duck Calling Contest and Delmarva Dock Dogs® Competition taking place as well as retriever demonstrations, wine tasting pavilion, kids’ activities and much more.